catarinalegria/devOps/project/README.md

 ![Screenshot](images/vminstances.png)

-# Configure GCP Instances with Ansible
+# Configure the GCP Instances with Ansible

 1- In order for Ansible to access the machines and configure them, there is the need to populate the INVENTORY file, in this case named *gcphosts* , with the IP addresses(retrieved from the output of 'terraform apply').